ResursBank/ecom2/README.md

-Widgets are meant to simplify the process of rendering forms, buttons, and information which relates to data from the API / integrates library functionality.
-Such as displaying payment information, or fetching customer address information.
+Widgets are meant to simplify the process of rendering forms, buttons, and information which relates to data from the API / integrates library functionality such as displaying payment information or fetching customer address information.

 When we create an instance of a widget, it will render .phtml files (always in